Amechwarrior/Flashpoint-The-Raid/README.md

     Install Flashpoint Stock Photos,
     Copy "Flashpoint-The-Raid" folder in to Mods folder created for ModTek.

+#### Optional Instructions:
+Users with the Vehicle Improvement Project must install "Flashpoint-The-Raid-VIP-Override" to modify the Flashpoint's custom vehciles to work with VIP.

+Flashpoint: The Raid - VIP Override https://github.com/Amechwarrior/Flashpoint-The-Raid-VIP-Override/releases

 ### Required Mods:
 This mod needs ModTek and Flashpoint Stock Photos to work: